AnggaR96s/Reforestation/README.md

-## I just wrote a book on reverse psychology.
-Do not read it!
+## I made a playlist for hiking.
+It has music from Peanuts, The Cranberries, and Eminem.
+I call it my Trail Mix.